-Physical materials: The raw materials, ingredients, and parts needed to build your product are all direct costs to your business.
+The raw materials, ingredients, and parts needed to build your product are all direct costs to your business.

-Employee salaries: The individual salaries, particularly the ones you pay to those who make and sell your product, are direct costs.
+The individual salaries, particularly the ones you pay to those who make and sell your product, are direct costs.

-Servers: The servers needed to store customer data on your product, particularly if your product is in the form of software, is a direct cost to your business.
+In 2020, almost every business needs some sort of a website.
+Meanwhile, every website needs a server.
+The servers needed to store customer data on your product, particularly if your product is in the form of software, is a direct cost to your business.